twclark0/advanced-javascript-fundamentals/README.md

 While there are similarities between each lesson, we will work through each exercise independent of each other.

+1. How prototypal inheritance works in JS & Create objects with the `new` keyword
-1. Primitive Types, the What, How, and Why
+2. Primitive Types, the what, how, and why
-2. Understanding Implicit vs Explicit Coercion
+3. Understanding implicit vs explicit coercion
-3. How Prototypal Inheritance Works in JS
-4. Create New Objects with the New Keyword
-5. Reference Execution with the `this` Keyword
+4. Reference execution with the `this` keyword
-6. Understand Lexical vs. Dynamic Scope
+5. Understand lexical vs. dynamic scope
-7. Infinitely Loop with Recursion
-8. Use the ES6 Class Keyword
+6. Use the ES6 class keyword
-9. Hoisting Variables with Const, Let, Var
+7. Hoisting variables with const, let, var
-10. Hide Variables with Closures
+8. Hide variables with closures
-11. Create an Immediately Invoked Function (IIFE)
+9. Create an immediately invoked function (IIFE)
-12. Utilize Date and Math Objects
+10. Utilize date and math objects
-13. Understanding Strict Mode
+11. Understanding strict mode

 ## System Requirements